avigailtaylor/GeneFEAST/example_usage.md

-# Single FEA summary report: example input data and output report
+# Single FEA summary: example input data and output report

 > The gene expression data used in this example is from:
 >